Born In: Margam, Wales, United Kingdom

 mother: Muriel Anne (née Yeats)

 education: Royal Academy Of Dramatic Art, Cowbridge Grammar School

-Anthony Hopkins is the son of Richard Hopkins, a baker and his wife Muriel Anne.
+Anthony Hopkins was born on December 31, 1937.
+He is the son of Richard Hopkins, a baker and his wife Muriel Anne.
 Growing up he was very close to his grandfather.

-He began his career in 1960 with the play ‘Have a Cigarette’ produced by the Palace Theatre, Swansea.
+Anthony Hopkins began his career in 1960, with the play ‘Have a Cigarette’ produced by the Palace Theatre, Swansea.